ozntel/file-tree-alternative/README.md

 -   The plugin remembers `last expanded folders` and `last focused folder` state to load for the following session in case you relaunch your vault.
 -   You can define certain `folder paths` in plugin settings to exclude from main folder list.
 All subfolders are going to be excluded, as well.
 -   You can turn on/off `root folder` within the file tree.
--   You can also customize the `folder icons`.
+-   You can customize the `folder icons`.
 Check the available options from plugin settings:

     <img src="https://raw.githubusercontent.com/ozntel/file-tree-alternative/main/images/folder-icons.png" width="300"></img>

+-   You can expand/collapse all folders using the navigation buttons on the top.

-### File List Pane
+### File List Pane Features

 -   The plugin lists all files including the `files under sub-folders`.
 You can turn off this option from plugin settings if you want to see only the files under the folder you selected.
-You can also turn on `toggle button` from the plugin settings and it'll include an additional button (looks like an eye) to toggle `files under sub-folders`
+You can also turn on `toggle button` from the plugin settings and it'll include an additional button (looks like an eye) to toggle `files under sub-folders`.
+You can also toggle viewing direct or all files under a folder.
 -   The plugin allows you to `Pin` your favorite files to the top.
 They are saved for the following sessions.
 -   You can define certain `file extensions` in plugin settings to exclude from listing in file explorer.
 -   You can `star`/`unstar` your files in case you have `Starred` plugin turned on.